 The main difference in observing modes utilizing long baseline antennas is in the calibrator targets that can be used.
-Because the standard flux calibrator targets that have tabulated and stable flux density vs. frequency are typically too resolved on these angular scales, single-dish SEFD measurements are used for absolute amplitude calibration, looking at planets, quasars on different baseline lengths.
+Because the standard flux calibrator targets that have tabulated and stable flux density vs. frequency are typically too resolved on these angular scales, single-dish SEFD measurements are used for absolute amplitude calibration.
+We will use known bright objects like planets, planetary nebulae, and guasars to get the K/Jy value for each antenna, and their measured Tsys from the noise diode.
+Short baseline data can be (and should be) used to verify the consistency of calibration of the two methods.
+Quasars and non-variable maser lines with simple structure can be monitored during short-baseline observations to establish their total flux for the few golden objects that are strong enough to see in single dish mode.
 (See also Section 7.2).
 Large differences in parallactic angles between stations may require additional techniques.
 Application of WVR corrections and opacity corrections may also need different strategies compared to the Core and Spiral antennas.
 If LBA stations are not on a common clock (i.e., packet delays approaching I sec), then additional calibration will be needed.
 If the nearest maser is close enough to distribute the clock to its neighboring antennas, then you do not need a maser for each antenna in a group.
 The current plan has each group sharing one maser [AD13].
 We note that a pulse cal system (inserting a ~1 MHz timing signal locked to the local clock signal injected at or near the front end potentially with the same coupler as the switched power signal, see Section 9.5.7 of [RD04]), is not currently in the ngVLA design.
 Further details on such a system and the various benefits it can offer are described in Section 11.3 (Appendix C).